Autumn call is now closed – thank you to all who applied!

 You don’t need a language skill certificate at the point of application.
 Please note, however, that if you get accepted in the doctoral program, you will need to apply for a PhD study right in the university you will be based at.
 Universities have different practices in what they require in the study right application and some require an official language certificate.
 Please see question 7 for more details.

-• You have to primarily apply in the joint call to become accepted in the Finnish Doctoral Program Network in Artificial Intelligence (see how to apply).
+• You have to primarily apply in the joint call to become accepted in the Finnish Doctoral Program Network in Artificial Intelligence (AI-DOC) (see how to apply).

 • First: Apply to this call following the instructions here.